Need financial help? See the bottom of the page!

 - Cadet Development Course (CDC): The Cadet Development Course plans to help cadets grow in their leadership skills and expose them many of the exciting opportunities that the Cadet Program has to offer.
 CDC students will participate in supervised firearms training, career shadowing, hands-on activities, and more!
 Cadets must have graduated from a CAP encampment before attending the Cadet Development Course.

 - Wisconsin Cadet Academy (WCA): WCA challenges cadets to be more than they think they can be in an environment of challenge, performance, and leadership.
 The training program is geared towards helping cadets be the best encampment staff they can be in future years.
-WCA can be a truly transformative experience!
-Cadets must be at least 14 years old, have the grade of C/SSgt by 01 JUNE, and have completed an encampment to attend WCA.
+WCA can be a truly transformational experience!
+Cadets must be at least 14 years old, have the grade of Cadet Staff Sergeant by 01 AUGUST, and have completed an encampment to attend WCA.